neural-data-science/NESC_3505_textbook/2b-setup/vscode.md

 Once you have installed VS Code, open it.
 You will see a welcome screen that looks like this:
 ![](./images/vscode_welcome.png)

-THe first important step is to choose your preferred colour scheme!
+THe first important step is to choose your preferred color scheme!
 I like to use a dark theme, but it's entirely personal preference.
 To change the theme, click on the gear icon in the bottom left corner of the window, and then click on "Color Theme".
 You can then choose from a variety of themes.
 You can also install additional themes by clicking on the "Install Additional Color Themes" button at the bottom of the list.

 ## Sign in to GitHub within VS Code
 Since VS Code and GitHub are Microsoft products, they integrate very well.
 You can sign in to your GitHub account from within VS Code, which will allow you to sync your code with GitHub and access features such as the **GitHub Copilot** AI assistant.
 To do this, click on icon near the bottom left of the screen that looks like a person's head and shoulders.
 Then click on "Turn on Settings Sync...".
 Now at the *top* of the VS Code window, you should see a message that says "Sign in to and Turn on".
 Click on this button, and then click on "Sign in with GitHub".
 You will be prompted to sign in to your GitHub account.
 Once you have done this, allow the authorizations that are requested. you should see a message at the top of the VS Code window that says "Sync is turned on".
 You can now close the "Welcome" tab.